 This course provides an introduction to the techniques, technology and applications of pulsed power in the field of charged particle acceleration.
 It is appropriate for students and scientists with a background in accelerator technology who are interested in furthering their understanding of pulsed high voltage techniques and power modulator design.

 Students will be assumed to have basic knowledge of electrical circuits and accelerator technology.

 It is the responsibility of the student to ensure that they meet the course prerequisites or have equivalent experience.

 The course will introduce the basic components used in accelerator pulsed power systems; capacitors, inductors, resistors, transmission lines, transformers, and switches.
 Subsequent lectures will focus on how these elements are combined to create common modulator circuit topologies.
 The solutions to the governing equations for these circuits will be discussed.
 The first computer lab will apply numerical solvers to more complex circuits.
 The next lecture set will focus on high voltage design; constraints, techniques, and material properties.
 The second computer lab will introduce students to the use of numerical electromagnetic field solvers in high voltage design.
-The final lecture will focus on state-of-the-art solid state modulator topologies that are emerging for “next generation” applications.
+The final lecture will focus on state-of-the-art solid state modulator topologies that are emerging for “next generation” applications

-Students will be evaluated based on performance as follows: homework assignments (40% of final grade), class participation (20% of final grade), computer lab (20% of final grade), and an in-class final exam (20% of final grade).
+Students will be evaluated based on performance as follows: homework assignments (40% of final grade), class participation (20% of final grade), computer lab (20% of final grade), and final exam (20% of final grade).